-To use the XmppMessageSender, set the defaultUri or uri parameter to a xmpp URI, for example xmpp:johndoe@jabber.org.
-The sender also requires an XMPPConnection to work, which can be conveniently created using the org.springframework.ws.transport.xmpp.support.XmppConnectionFactoryBean.
+To use the XmppMessageSender, set the defaultUri or uri parameter to а example xmpp:johndoe@jabber.org. xmpp URI, for The sender also requires can conveniently an XMPPConnection to work, which be created using the org.springframework.ws.transport.xmpp.support.XmppConnectionFactoryBean.